ymyzk/python-gyazo/README.rst

 A Python wrapper for Gyazo API.

-The full-documentation is available on the `Read the Docs`_.
+The full-documentation is available on `Read the Docs`_.

 Requirements
 ------------